nativedigsol/necl/SPEC.md

 - lower(str) // Lowercases a string
 - concat(str, val) // Adds a string to the end of another string
 - contains(str, substr) // Checks if a string contains a substring
-- len(str) // Checks the length of the string
+- length(str) // Checks the length of the string

 #### Numeric